 - Expect a physical examination of the eyes and the eyelids.

-- The doctor may ask the child to identify pictures, read letters, or do some activities to assess your child’s vision.
+- The doctor or neurologist may ask the child to identify pictures, read letters, or do some activities to assess your child’s vision.

 - The doctor may put in some eye drops to dilate the pupils.